China–Turkey relations: Economic relations

 In recent years, the economic relationship between Turkey and China have been growing rapidly.
 In 2000, the total bilateral trade volume between China and Turkey exceeded US$1 billion for the first time.
-In 2009, the bilateral trade between China and Turkey totaled US$10.079 billion and by 2017, that number increased to US$27 billion.
-China is Turkey's biggest import partner.
-Turkey is an active member of the Belt and Road Initiative program.
+By 2021, bilateral trade between China and Turkey increased to US$35.9 billion.
+As of 2023, China is Turkey's second biggest import partner, after Russia.
+Turkey is an active member of the Belt and Road Initiative program, with BRI investments in Turkey totaling $4 billion as of summer 2022, around 1.3 percent of total BRI investments.

+In 2012, China and Turkey established a Turkish lira-Renminbi currency swap agreement.
 In June 2019, the People's Bank of China transferred $1 billion worth of funds to Turkey to help the Turkish economy.
 Later in September, China Development Bank granted a $200 million loan to the Industrial and Development Bank of Turkey.
+In 2021, the value of the swap was increased from $2.4 billion to $6 billion.
+The two countries renewed the agreement in June 2025, allowing both countries central banks to exchange as much as ₺189 billion liras or ¥35 billion yuan ($4.8 billion) between 2025 and 2028.
+The two central banks also agreed to establish a Renminbi clearing system in Turkey.